jokereactive/jokereactive/_projects/multisensor_activity.md

 Human activity recognition is a well known area of research in pervasive computing, which involves detecting activity of an individual by using various types of sensors.
-This finds great utility in the context of human-centric problems in the real world not only for purposes of tracking ones daily activities but also in monitoring activities of others - like the elderly, patrol officers, etc for purposes of health-care and security.
+This finds great utility in the context of human-centric problems not only for purposes of tracking ones daily activities but also in monitoring activities of others - like the elderly, patrol officers, etc for purposes of health-care and security.
 With the growth of